Same-sex marriage in Chile: Public opinion

 A 2016 International Civic and Citizenship Education Study poll, published in April 2018, found that 79% of Chilean eighth graders (13–14-year-olds) supported same-sex marriage.
 The study also included four other Latin American countries, of which Chile had the highest level of support: Mexico was at 78%, Colombia at 63%, Peru at 48%, and the Dominican Republic at 38%.
 Chile's support was a 21% increase from 2009.

 The 2017 AmericasBarometer showed that 59% of Chileans supported same-sex marriage.
 A poll conducted for Radio Cooperativa – Imaginaccion between 24 and 27 August 2017 found that 62.2% of Chileans supported same-sex marriage, while 34.8% were against.
 In the same poll, 47% supported adoption by same-sex couples, while 51.2% were opposed.

-A poll carried out by Cadem Plaza Pública in April 2018 put support for same-sex marriage at 64% and opposition at 34%.
-2% were unsure or had refused to answer.
-Support and opposition to same-sex adoption both stood at 49%.
-In 2019, the pollster showed that support had increased to 66%, with 54% also in favor of permitting same-sex couples to adopt.
-In 2022, support for same-sex marriage reached 82% and for adoption rights 70%.
+A poll carried out by Cadem Plaza Pública in April 2018 put support for same-sex marriage at 64% and opposition at 34%, while 2% were unsure or had refused to answer.
+Support and opposition to adoption rights both stood at 49%.
+In 2019, the organization showed that support for same-sex marriage had increased to 66%, with 54% also in favor of permitting same-sex couples to adopt.
+In 2022, support for same-sex marriage reached 82% and support for adoption rights reached 70%.